Asian Community Emergency Relief Fund

 For many applicants, the Fund intake phone call was the first time they learned about resources they were eligible for.
 Most required language assistance to apply for benefits they previously had not known about and were referred to partner organizations for help.

-More Hate Crimes
+More Hate Incidents

 A number of applicants reported being verbally or physically assaulted, from being spit on at a grocery store, attacked on public transit, to violently intimidated at work.